LukasMurdock/LukasMurdock.github.io/_posts/2021-05-06-starting-web-development.md

 **Practice Project**

 Our current toolchain looks like this:
-- IDE (I mean, you can use whatever but I use VS Code)
+- IDE (I mean, you can use whatever, but I use VS Code)
 - Package Manager (NPM)
 - Web Framework (Next.js)
 - Code Formatting (Prettier)